The Okanagan Model Sailboat Association

 How to Get a Boat of Your Own

-Our boats are built from a kit that is produced by Thunder Tiger Ltd. in Taiwan.
+Our boats are built from a kit that was produced by Thunder Tiger Ltd. in Taiwan.

-The kits have now become hard to find in stores but we are sometimes able to find them online.
-The kit includes the boat and sails, however you will need to buy the servos (small motors that move the sails and rudder) and the radio controller.
+The kits have now become impossible to find in stores.
+The kit included the boat and sails, however you also needed to buy the servos (small motors that move the sails and rudder) and the radio controller.

-The sails that come in the kit are not very efficient and most of our sailors have put better quality sails and mast on the boat during construction.
+The sails that came in the kit were not very efficient and most of our sailors have put better quality sails and mast on the boat during construction.

 There are many of the Victoria class yachts in the Kelowna area and they do come up for sale occasionally.
 Check the For Sale listings below.